awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 ### Lifecycle Policies<a name="dlm-lifecycle-policies"></a>

 A lifecycle policy consists of these core settings:
 + Resource type—The type of AWS resource managed by the policy\.
-Supported types are EBS volumes and EC2 instances\.
+Use `VOLUME` to create snapshots of individual volumes or use `INSTANCE` to create multi\-volume snapshots from the volumes for an instance\.
+For more information, see [Multi\-Volume Snapshots](ebs-creating-snapshot.md#ebs-create-snapshot-multi-volume)\.
 + Target tags—The tags that must be associated with an EBS volume or an EC2 instance for it to be managed by the policy\.
 + Schedule—The start time and interval for creating snapshots\.
 + Retention—You can retain snapshots based on either the total count of snapshots or the age of each snapshot\.